wanjingzhuo/5m-data-2.6-data-pipelines-orchestration/lesson.md

 You will see the logs printed out in your console.
 Once the pipeline is completed, you can check the data in BigQuery.

+## Part 2 - ELT from Postgres to Bigquery using HDB Resales Data with dbt
 ### Add an Extractor to Pull Data from Postgres (Supabase)

 In your existing GCP project, go to BigQuery.
 Then create a dataset in BigQuery called `resale` (multi-region: US).